-Included in commercial loans above are Paycheck Protection Program ("PPP") loans totaling \$ 760 thousand and \$ 1.0 Million as of June 30, 2023 and December 31, 2022, respectively.
+Included in commercial loans above are Paycheck Protection Program ("PPP") loans totaling \$760,688 thousand and \$1.0 Million as of September 30, 2023 and December 31, 2022, respectively.

-At June 30, 2023 and December 31, 2022, the Company had approximately \$ 27.0 million and \$ 36.4 million of real estate construction loans, respectively.
-Of the \$ 27.0 million in real estate construction loans at June 30, 2023, approximately \$ 6.3 million are secured by first mortgages to residential borrowers while approximately \$ 20.7 million were to commercial borrowers for residential construction projects.
-Of the \$ 36.4 million in real estate construction loans at December 31, 2022, approximately \$ 14.1 million are secured by first mortgages to residential borrowers while approximately \$ 22.3 million were to commercial borrowers for residential construction projects.
+At June September 30, 2023 and December 31, 2022, the Company had approximately \$27.0 million \$29.3 million and \$36.4 million, respectively, of real estate construction loans, respectively. loans.
+Of the \$27.0 \$29.3 million in real estate construction loans at June September 30, 2023, approximately \$6.3 \$7.8 million are secured by first mortgages to residential borrowers while approximately \$20.7 million \$21.5 million were to commercial borrowers for residential construction projects.
+Of the \$36.4 million in real estate construction loans at December 31, 2022, approximately \$14.1 million are secured by first mortgages to residential borrowers while approximately \$22.3 million were to commercial borrowers for residential construction projects.
 The vast majority of construction loans were in the Company's New York market.